keybase/book-content/05-sites/01-custom.md

 {% set section_title = "Custom domains" %}

+### Add a custom domain
 You can also use a custom domain with Keybase Sites.

-This is done by sharing a private folder with a special Keybase bot user, and adding a couple DNS records on your domain name, which instruct Keybase how and where to host your content.
+You’ll need to share a private folder with a Keybase bot and add a couple DNS records on your domain name, which instruct Keybase how and where to host your content.

-You can also share a [Git](/git) repository, but we’ll cover a simple shared folder first.
+#### Share a folder with kbpbot
 Let’s say you’d like to share some files on a host called `my-site.example.com` (assuming you own `example.com` and control the DNS).

-### Share a folder with kbpbot

-The first thing you’ll need to do is to share a folder with the keybase user named `kbpbot` (Keybase Pages Bot).

-Then, go to your Files in Keybase.
-In your private folder,  create another folder titled `person,kbpbot` (this is `/keybase/private/person,kbpbot`).
+The first thing you’ll need to do is to share a folder with `kbpbot`.
+In your private Keybase folder, create another folder titled `person,kbpbot`.
 Only you and `kbpbot` can access, read, and edit files in this private folder.

 Within this folder, you need another folder that will hold your site’s contents.
 Let’s call that `my-site`.
 So, you’ll now have a folder titled `/keybase/private/person,kbpbot/my-site`.
 Drop some HTML, CSS, images, and any other files you’d like to share on a public HTTPS host in here.

-Sharing your data with `kbpbot` isn’t enough, though.
-The next step is setting up DNS records.

-### Set up DNS records
+#### Set up DNS records
 In order for your domain/hostname to point at the Keybase servers, you’ll need to set up a `CNAME` record (you could also use an `ALIAS` record to forward an `A`/`AAAA` record) that points at the hostname `kbp.keybaseapi.com`.
 So, you’d have something like:

 ```